DFE-Digital/improve-workload-and-wellbeing-for-school-staff/docs/adding-a-resource.md

 ## 3. Add your resource HTML

-Due to their complexity, some elements of your Markdown page will need to be written inline in HTML.
+Due to their complexity, some elements of your Markdown page will need to be written in HTML.
 The following code snippets are used in `example-resource.md`:

 ### Resource tag